ohthehugemanatee/win10vm/README.md

 # My Windows 10 VM

-These are my QEMU configurations for a Windows 10 VM on libvirt.
-Emphasis is on performance and satisfying requirements for my workplace IT security.
+These are my libvirt configurations for running a single Windows 10 VM on QEMU/KVM.
+I use this VM to do my day-to-day work, including lots of Office365 and Teams calls.
+Emphasis here is on performance and satisfying requirements for my workplace IT security, in a single VM environment.

 Bare metal benchmark results using Phoronix are found in the root directory.